psc25/McKeanVlasovMLP/README.md

-Source code related to the article "Multilevel Picard approximations for McKean-Vlasov stochastic differential equations with nonconstant diffusion parts" by Ariel Neufeld, Tuan Anh Nguyen, and Philipp Schmocker
+Source code related to the article "Multilevel Picard approximations for McKean-Vlasov stochastic differential equations with nonconstant diffusion" by Ariel Neufeld, Tuan Anh Nguyen, and Philipp Schmocker

 Link: